 Response Transformation: When and How?

 Our clients sometimes tell us that they don’t want to use response transformations since it feels like an unwarranted manipulation of the data.
 However, there is little point in avoiding a transformation just to get results that may be wrong.
-In this blog we will explain when you should consider transforming the response, and how to choose a response transformation.
+In this blog we explain when you should consider transforming the response, and how to choose a response transformation.

 When analysing a relative potency assay, the dose itself is almost never used directly.
 Instead, a log transformation is applied, and the whole analysis is carried out using the log dose.
 This dose transformation is required for the relative potency calculation to make sense.
 (The only exception is for slope ratio assays, but these are rarely used.)
 In addition to transforming the dose, the response can also be transformed.
 Unlike the dose transformation, transforming the response is optional.